 One of the prettiest structures in El Born is the Basilica de Santa Maria del Mar.
 I often run into this church while doing a Gothic Quarter walk.
 This one is recognisable because of its octagonal towers and its massive rose-shaped stained glass window.

 Now, it is time for me a tell a story.
 This story is quite familiar to anyone living in Barcelona, perhaps in Spain overall.
 One day, a company decides to build an apartment building or even a parking garage.
 They hire a contractor to manage the construction phase.
 Whilst digging up the ground to prep the foundation, the construction workers come across some ancient stone walls.
-Consequently, said project must stop and the ruins must be protected.
-This how El Born Centre de Cultura i Memòria was created.
+Consequently, city officials said the project must stop and the ruins must be protected.
+This is how El Born Centre de Cultura i Memòria was created.

 Like other areas of Barcelona, El Born has some important artistic buildings.
 My very first tourist attraction in Barcelona (back when I visited in 2015) was the Picasso Museum.
 As you might expect, the museum houses one of the most extensive Picasso collections in the world (one of the most extensive means 4,251 works).
 It opened to the public on 9 March 1963, becoming the first museum dedicated to Picasso’s work and the only one created during the artist’s life.